dhimanray/Weighted-Ensemble-Milestoning/README.md

 **Kinetics and Free Energy of Ligand Dissociation using Weighted Ensemble Milestoning**

 We have recently tested this method for the association and dissociation dynamics of Na+/Cl- ion pair and BUT ligand binding with FKBP protein.
 The simulation files are available in the respective directories.
 Our modified scheme, weighted ensemble milestoning with restraint release (WEM-RR) can also be accessed from the respective directory.
 Please check the README files in the respective directory specific details of calculation.
+All the rest of this README file is about our first paper: "Weighted Ensemble Milestoning (WEM): A combined approach for rare event simulations".
+J. Chem.
+Phys.
+(2020)

 **-----------------------------------------------------------------------------------**